Omaha Domestic Violence Defense Attorney

 Domestic violence assault in the third degree is the least serious of Nebraska domestic violence offenses.
 It includes not only causing physical harm but threatening to cause immediate injury or threatening in a menacing way.
 Thus, you can be arrested for domestic violence without having actually touched the alleged victim.
 This is a Class I misdemeanor punishable by up to a year in jail and a fine of up to $1,000.
 Other court-ordered programs or penalties may apply.

 More serious domestic violence offenses include domestic assault in the second degree, punishable by 5 to 20 years in prison and a fine ranging between $10,000 and $25,000.
 Domestic assault in the first degree punishable by 1 to 50 years in prison and fines up to $25,000.
-These offenses are charged as felonies for causing serious bodily injury or using a dangerous or deadly weapon.
+These offenses are charged as felonies for causing serious bodily injury, death, or using a dangerous or deadly weapon.

 Take Charge by Calling Michael J. Fitzpatrick, Attorney at Law